David Smail (psychologist): Life and work

 Smail died on 3 August 2014 at the age of 76.

 Three laws

 In a sidebar in Power Responsibility and Freedom Smail posits three laws that if understood fully would save everyone a lot of anxiety:

 Law 1 "Absolutely everybody wants to be liked".

 Law 2 "Everyone feels different inside (less confident, less able, etc.) from how they infer other people to feel".

 Law 3 "Few honest and courageous people who have achieved anything of real value in life do not feel a fraud much of the time".

+Impact

+Smail's work and lectures have been influential in the theory and practice of community psychology, with a focus on 'outsight' rather than 'insight', ideas taken up since his death by The Midlands Psychology Group: "Psychology needs to stop looking inside the head of each troubled individual that seeks its help and turn its gaze outwards.
+The causes of distress are not to be found in faulty or dysfunctional brains, but in the often toxic family circumstances, community settings, the workplace and the wider social world, with all its inequalities, injustices and environmental breakdown."